ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/join.md

 -   `INNER JOIN`, only matching rows are returned.
 -   `LEFT OUTER JOIN`, non-matching rows from left table are returned in addition to matching rows.
--   `RIGHT OUTER JOIN`, non-matching rows from left table are returned in addition to matching rows.
+-   `RIGHT OUTER JOIN`, non-matching rows from right table are returned in addition to matching rows.
 -   `FULL OUTER JOIN`, non-matching rows from both tables are returned in addition to matching rows.
 -   `CROSS JOIN`, produces cartesian product of whole tables, "join keys" are **not** specified.